gokhanguneyy/numberGet/README.md

 - Play the game across three difficulty levels (easy, medium, hard)
 - Earn points based on their performance in each round
-- Review their game history and progress over time
-- Experience a secure and robust gameplay experience using JWT-based authentication

 ## Technologies Used